-- 1. Operate the engine until the water temperature reaches 60°C (140°F). - 2.
-Shut off the engine. - 3.
-Place a suitable container under the engine oil drain plug.
-Remove the oil drain plug. - 4.
+- 1. Operate the engine until the engine oil is hot. - 2.
+Shut off the engine. - Place a suitable container under the engine oil drain plug.
+Remove the oil drain plug and drain the engine oil into the container.
+Install the drain plug. - 4.
 Clean the area around the engine oil filter head. - Remove the filter and clean the gasket surface of the filter head.

-NOTE: The O-ring can stick on the filter head.
+The O-ring can stick on the filter head.
 Make sure it is removed before installing the new filter.

-- 6. Fill the new filter with clean recommended lubricating oil (See the engine manual furnished with the crane). - 7.
+- 6. Fill the new filter with clean recommended lubricating oil (See Lubricants and Capacities, page 8-1). - 7.
 Apply a small amount of clean engine oil to the gasket of the new oil filter.
 Turn the filter clockwise to tighten it until the gasket makes contact.
 Then, tighten the filter 1/2 to 3/4 turn to get correct seal. - 8.
 Fill the engine crankcase with clean recommended lubricating oil. - 9.
-Operate the engine at idle and inspect for leaks at the filter and drain plug
+Operate the engine at idle and inspect for leaks at the filter and drain plug.

-Torquing Critical Bolts
+Torque Critical Bolts

-NOTE: Maintain correct torque on all bolts.
-Failure to do so may result in severe damage to the crane and or personal injury.
+Maintain correct torque on all bolts.
+Failure to do so may result in severe damage to the machine and/or personal injury.